Altravesur: Southern Spain Traverse

 Southern Spain is teeming with bikepacking opportunities.
-A massive network of off-tarmac Gran Recorrido (GR) footpaths, some of which which have been in use for hundreds of years, provide a good foundation for route planning.
+A massive network of off-tarmac Gran Recorrido (GR) footpaths—some of which which have been in use for hundreds of years—provide a good foundation for route planning.
 In more recent years, the Federación Española de Alpinismo (Spanish Mountain Federation) has done a great job developing beautiful trails and facilities for hikers and cyclists alike.
-Include a perpetual web of farm roads and the region’s vía verdes, old railway lines reborn as cycling and hiking greenways, and the combinations really do become limitless.
+With all that built in infrastructure, a perpetual web of farm roads, and the region’s vía verdes (old railway lines reborn as cycling and hiking greenways), routing combinations are almost limitless.

 Equally as important, southern Spain is full of magnificent vistas and rustic charm.
 Twenty percent of Andalucía, the largest autonomous community in southern Spain, is sheltered as natural or national park land, leaving intact swaths of forested mountains and relatively wild terrain.
 Andalucía also seems to be frozen in time—as if it’s resisted contemporary modernity—and retains a somewhat traditional way of life.
 The olde world permeates the small agriculturally dependent villages that dot the landscape, and hints of Roman roads, Moorish architecture, and crumbled stone structures add to this allure.